secretmtgdev/Data-Structures/README.md

 </pre>

 #### Note
+DUE TO CORS YOU MUST HAVE A SERVER INSTANCE RUNNING!
+fix: run _npm install static-server -g_ to install a simple server, type in _static server_ into the correct directory, and open up _localhost:9080_

 Along the way the following are also to be covered as I grow and develop:
 1. JavaScript
   a.
 Prototypical Inheritance